the-fermi-paradox/blucurrent/README.md

 ## Age of Empires II Control Panel

+Type `make help` for a list of commands.

 ### Deployment (Production)
 To deploy the project to production, follow these steps on a Debian-based Linux distribution:
 1. `sudo apt install git docker docker-compose`